Let our dedicated staff of experts help you with obtaining a SD title and license

 License and registration fees are calculated based on the age and weight of your specific vehicles and then prorated for the first year based upon the first letter of your last name.
-Please supply us with this information on our checklist as described above and we will tell you the cost.
-If you only want your costs figured before you handle your own registration, the fee is $30.00 plus tax.
+Please supply us with this information on our checklist as described above and we will calculate the South Dakota Title and Registration fees.

 If you do NOT have the title in your possession, you must obtain the original paper title from your lienholder.
-Fill out the required title request form that we supply you.
+You will need to request the original paper title from your lien holder.
+You can request the title from your lien holder by filling out the Title Request Form, provided by the Treasurer’s Office.
 You will also sign our Power of Attorney in front of a notary in the same way your name(s) appear on the vehicle title so that we may complete the process for you.
 Utilize our new online notary service for the ultimate in convenience!

-In South Dakota, for trailers, fifth wheels and motorhomes, we will need either:
+In South Dakota, for all cargo/utility trailers, travel trailers, 5th wheels and motorhomes, we will

-The excise tax (which you pay on vehicles in South Dakota) is only 4%.
-If you have NEVER paid sales tax, they will apply that 4% to the purchase price, if new, or to the NADA value, if more than 6 months old.
-If you have a recent bill of sale showing your purchase price and/or any sales tax paid, that may be used along with the Dealer Tax Affidavit to prove taxes were already paid.
-If not, then your original registration document showing the state sales tax paid must be provided.
+Tax (Sales/Excise/Use) in South Dakota is 4%.
+If you have not previously paid sales tax on your vehicle, SD will assess 4% to the total purchase price.
+If you have a purchase/sales agreement, buyer’s order, or bill of sale (private purchase only) showing your purchase price and/or any sales tax paid, that may be used along with the applicable tax Affidavit to prove taxes were already paid.
+If not, then your original registration document showing the state “Sales”, “Use”, or “Excise” taxes paid must be provided.
 This will ALWAYS apply if the issue date on the title is less than 6 months old, since regardless of purchase date, proof of taxes is always required.

-When you a buy a vehicle, whether new or used, on which you will be paying the 4% to South Dakota, you MUST have us complete your paperwork and licensing within 45 days of the sale date, or you will be paying a late fee in addition to the one-time 4% tax.
+When you a buy a new or used vehicle, you will pay 4% sales tax to the state of South Dakota.
+You MUST title and license the vehicle within 45 days of the purchase date, or you will be paying a late fee in addition to the one-time 4% tax.
 It does not matter how long your temporary tags from another state may be good for; South Dakota starts assessing penalties on the 46th day.

 If you’ve paid less than 4%, you’ll have to pay the difference.
-If you have held the clear title for at least one year, issued from a state collecting at least 4% sales tax, you would verify that with the original registration document from that state.
+If you have held the clear title for at least two years, issued from a state collecting at least 4% sales tax, you would verify that with the original registration document from that state.

 We register your vehicles for you long-distance through our Power of Attorney that you have notarized wherever you’re at.
-NEW!
-Use our convenient online notary service from wherever you are in the world.
+As an added convenience, we also provide online notary services for our customers.
 It is important to have the notary WITNESS your signature, and please make sure that there is NOTHING crossed out or erased, by either you OR the notary, or the document will be void.
-Email or call if you have any questions about what to check.

 You do NOT have to have a South Dakota driver's license to register your vehicles in Pennington County.
-However, you cannot obtain any specialty or vanity license plates until you have a South Dakota driver’s license.
-When you get the driver’s license, you can then obtain personalized, disabled, commercial radio, veteran, and other types of special plates.
+You can title/register your vehicle in South Dakota with an out-of-state driver’s license and your Social Security number.
+(SD will use your Social Security number in lieu of a SD driver’s license).
+However, you will not be able to obtain any specialty or vanity license plates until you have a South Dakota driver’s license.
+When you obtain a SD driver’s license, you can

 Other forms you may need to fill out to allow us to complete your vehicle registration: